 The Qualified Home Office: For most taxpayers, the home office deduction is relatively small.
 The primary benefit of the home office is not so much the deduction for having one but what else it makes deductible – more of your auto use.
 Our auto and home office course covers this interaction extensively.
-It also comprises a significant portion of our Realtor: Comprehensive Tax Cut Course.
+It also comprises a significant portion of our Real Estate Agent: Comprehensive Tax Cut Course.
 To take the home office deduction on your tax return, the area used for business must meet the IRS definition of a qualified home office.

 IRS Definition of a Qualified Home Office: Several criteria must be met to have a home office that is deductible according to IRS rules.
 The area must be regularly used for your business, exclusively for your business, and be your principal place of business.
 Here’s a brief overview of each requirement.